WanluLiuLab/labw_utils/doc/src/installation/index.md

 labw_utils.UnmetDependenciesError: torch not installed; Use ``conda install -c pytorch pytorch``; Use ``pip install torch``
 ```

-in place where default strategy fails.
+in place where the default strategy fails.
 You can use pip's "optional extra" function to install other dependencies.
 For example, to perform installation with `bioutils` extra, you should:

 ```shell
 pip install labw_utils[bioutils]~=[VERSION]